 Currency risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-The Company is exposed to currency risk to the extent expenditures incurred or funds received and balances maintained by the Company are denominated in currencies other than the US dollar which is primarily the Chinese
+The Company is exposed to currency risk to the extent expenditures incurred or funds received and balances maintained by the Company are denominated in currencies other than the functional currency of the entity completing the transaction or holding the funds.

-Yuan.
-As such, it has been and is subject to risk due to fluctuations in the exchange rates between the US dollar and the Chinese Yuan.
 The Company does not manage currency risks through hedging or other currency based derivatives.
 The Company and its subsidiaries do not have significant transactions or hold significant cash denominated in currencies other than their functional currencies.
 Therefore, this risk is considered minimal.